joshua211/MinimalProfiler/README.md

 ```

 ## Things to note
+#### Async/Threaded
-At this point, asnyc and threaded methods are not supported.
+At this point, async and threaded methods are not supported.
+#### Complexity
+Currently at least one reflection call is made each time a profiled method is executed.
+Since reflection is slow, this will increase the time used to execute the method by a few ticks.
+This is usually not a problem, but keep in mind that the measured time is not 100% accurate.